streambim/streambim-widget-api/README.md

 * `filter.value` The value of the property to search for
 * `page.limit` and `page.skip` for pagination
 * `sort.field` and `sort.descending` for sorting (only applies to `getObjectInfoForSearch`)
+* `fieldUnion` used for getObjectInfoForSearch only.
+If true, it returns all properies for all objects.
+If false, it returns only basic properties.

 ```javascript
 {